Year 900 (CM) was a leap year starting on Tuesday of the Julian calendar.

 Fan commonly refers to:

-• Fan (machine), a machine for producing airflow, often used for cooling
+- Fan (machine), a machine for producing airflow, often used for cooling

-• Hand fan, an implement held and waved by hand to move air for cooling
+- Hand fan, an implement held and waved by hand to move air for cooling

-• Fan (person), short for fanatic; an enthusiast or supporter, especially with regard to entertainment
+- Fan (person), short for fanatic; an enthusiast or supporter, especially with regard to entertainment

 Fan, FAN or fans may also refer to:

 Honeywell International Inc. is an American publicly traded, multinational conglomerate corporation headquartered in Charlotte, North Carolina.
-It primarily operates in four areas of business: aerospace, building automation, performance materials and technologies (PMT), and safety and productivity solutions (SPS).
+It primarily operates in four areas of business: aerospace, building automation, industrial automation, and energy and sustainability solutions (ESS).
+Honeywell also owns and operates Sandia National Laboratories under contract with the U.S. Department of Energy.
 Honeywell is a Fortune 500 company, ranked 115th in 2023.
-In 2023, the corporation had a global workforce of approximately 95,000 employees.
-The current chairman is Darius Adamczyk and the chief executive officer (CEO) is Vimal Kapur.
+In 2024, the corporation had a global workforce of approximately 102,000 employees.
+As of 2020, the current chairman and chief executive officer is Vimal Kapur.

-The corporation's current name, Honeywell International Inc., is a product of the merger of Honeywell Inc. and AlliedSignal in 1999.
+The corporation's name, Honeywell International Inc., is a product of the merger of Honeywell Inc. and AlliedSignal in 1999.
 The corporation headquarters were consolidated with AlliedSignal's headquarters in Morristown, New Jersey.
 The combined company chose the name "Honeywell" because of the considerable brand recognition.
 Honeywell was a component of the Dow Jones Industrial Average index from 1999 to 2008.
 Prior to 1999, its corporate predecessors were included dating back to 1925, including early entrants in the computing and thermostat industries.

 In 2020, Honeywell rejoined the Dow Jones Industrial Average index.
 In 2021, it moved its stock listing from the New York Stock Exchange to the Nasdaq.